-When I recently decided to create this contemporary art southwest desert landscape in acrylics, I was Inspired to change the direction of my Sedona landscape paintings to abstracts.
-I never thought I would, being the detailed painter that I am.
-Having started with watercolors, and then oils and now acrylics.
-Being challenged each step of the way.
+When I recently decided to create this contemporary art southwest desert landscape in acrylics, I was inspired to change the direction of my Sedona landscape paintings to abstracts.
+Although I never thought I would, being the detailed painter I am—having started with watercolors, oils, and now acrylics—challenged me with each step.

 Sedona Art Prints and Watercolors

 Then oil paint is toxic when on canvas or board.
 You clean your brushes with odorless turpentine and wear latex gloves to keep the chemicals off yourself.
-Oils take a long to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique to do that.
+Oils take a long time to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique.

 Modern Acrylics, here I come!

 Now I’m inspired to paint dark to light in these Sedona landscape wall art, the reverse of watercolor.
-So, I decided to see what I could do in creating this vivid, mystical landscape wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center here in town.
-And boy am I glad I did!
+So, I decided to see what I could do to create this vivid, mystical landscape wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center here in town.
+And boy, am I glad I did!

 My new creation, “Inspired,” resulted from that 3-day workshop led by CLAUDIA HARTLEY.
 There I discovered a whole new way of looking at contemporary art.
 “Inspired” is Courthouse Butte, here in the Village of Oak Creek, Sedona.
-I’ve painted Courthouse Butte before, titled “Bell Rock Vortex,” also acrylic on canvas.
-Compare the two, and I think you’ll agree that there’s a significantly different style of interpretation?
 This Sedona landscape painting is offered as a canvas or metal print.